Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Introduction

-\paragraph{Tuning step size/step size schedule for SGD} \cite{shamir2013stochastic} showed that SGD with polynomial step size scheduling can almost match the minimax rate in convex non-smooth settings, which was later tightened by \cite{harvey2018tight} for standard step size scheduling.
-Assuming that the horizon $T$ is known to the algorithm, the information-theoretically optimal bound in convex non-smooth setting was later achieved by \cite{jain2019making} which used another step size schedule, and \cite{ge2019step} showed that exponentially decaying step size scheduling can achieve near optimal rate for least squares regression.
+\paragraph{Step size schedule for GD/SGD} \citet{shamir2013stochastic} showed that SGD with polynomial step size scheduling can almost match the minimax rate in convex non-smooth settings, which was later tightened by \citet{harvey2018tight} for standard step size scheduling.
+Assuming that the number of training steps is known to the algorithm, the information-theoretically optimal bound in convex non-smooth setting was later achieved by \citet{jain2019making} which used another step size schedule, and \citet{ge2019step} showed that exponentially decaying step size scheduling can achieve near optimal rate for least squares regression.

+A closely related paper that appeared later than our work also studied the comparison between train-by-train and train-by-validation~\citep{bai2020important}.
+They considered a very different meta-learning problem, where the goal is to find the best common initialization for adapting to a linear predictor on each task.
+They proved train-by-train can work better than train-by-validation in the noiseless setting.